bdschi1/llm-finance-evals/open-source-prs/awesome-agents/financial-reasoning-agent-eval-template.md

 ## 2. Core Evaluation Dimensions

-Each response should be scored from 1–5 on the following dimensions:
+Score each dimension on a 1–5 scale:

 1. **Factual Accuracy**
    - 1: Multiple material factual errors.
-   - 3: Mostly accurate; minor issues that do not change the conclusion.
+   - 3: Mostly accurate; minor issues that don’t change the conclusion.
-   - 5: No material factual errors; citations or clear grounding in the source.
+   - 5: No material factual errors; grounded in the source.

 2. **Understanding of Business Model & Drivers**
-   - 1: Superficial description; misses key revenue/cost drivers.
+   - 1: Superficial; misses key revenue/cost drivers.
-   - 3: Correct core drivers but misses second-order dynamics.
+   - 3: Understands main drivers; misses some nuance.
-   - 5: Clear, coherent description of how the company makes and loses money.
+   - 5: Clear and coherent understanding of how the company creates value.

-3. **Risk Awareness (Company-Specific and Structural)**
+3. **Risk Awareness (Idiosyncratic, Sector, Macro)**
-   - 1: Ignores or trivializes key risks that a human PM would flag immediately.
+   - 1: Ignores key risks a PM would immediately flag.
    - 3: Identifies several important risks but misses some obvious ones.
-   - 5: Surfaces major idiosyncratic, sector, and macro/structural risks, and links them to the thesis and position sizing.
+   - 5: Surfaces major idiosyncratic, sector, and macro risks; links them to thesis and sizing.

-4. **Reasoning Quality and Internal Consistency**
+4. **Reasoning Quality & Internal Consistency**
-   - 1: Contradictions, unstructured narrative, or unexplained jumps in logic.
+   - 1: Contradictions, unclear logic, leaps of reasoning.
-   - 3: Mostly coherent but with some gaps or hand-waving.
+   - 3: Mostly coherent; some gaps.
-   - 5: Step-by-step reasoning, explicit assumptions, and clear “because → therefore” logic.
+   - 5: Step-by-step, explicit assumptions, clean causal logic.

-5. **Actionability for a PM/Analyst**
+5. **Actionability for PM/Analyst Workflows**
-   - 1: Vague commentary; cannot inform a position or risk decision.
+   - 1: Too vague to use in real decision-making.
-   - 3: Directionally helpful but would require significant human rework.
+   - 3: Directionally helpful but incomplete.
-   - 5: Directly usable as a starting point for a research note, risk memo, or PM discussion.
+   - 5: Directly usable as a starting point for research or risk discussions.

-6. **Hallucination Control / Use of Sources**
+6. **Hallucination Control / Source Grounding**
-   - 1: Fabricates figures, events, or citations.
+   - 1: Fabricates metrics, events, or facts.
-   - 3: Mostly grounded but with some unsupported claims.
+   - 3: Mostly grounded; occasional unsupported statements.
-   - 5: Clearly distinguishes between known facts, estimates, and assumptions.
+   - 5: Clear separation of facts, estimates, and assumptions.

 ---

 ## 3. Example Task Specifications

-Below are three standardized tasks.
-Replace the ticker/portfolio with your own.
+Below are three standardized tasks suitable for PM/analyst evaluation.
+Replace tickers/portfolios with your own.

+---

-### Task A – Earnings Quality and Thesis Skeleton
+### Task A — Earnings Quality & Thesis Skeleton

-**Prompt (to the agent)**
+**Prompt to agent:**
 > You are an equity analyst.
-Read the attached Q3 earnings materials and relevant
+Read the attached quarterly earnings materials
-> buyside/sellside research for TICKER.
+> and buyside/sellside research for TICKER.
 > 1) Summarize the quarter in 10 bullet points.
-> 2) Identify the 5 most important drivers of forward EPS and FCF.
+> 2) Identify 5 key drivers of forward EPS/FCF.
-> 3) Propose a preliminary long/short view and list 5 key risks that could break the thesis.
+> 3) Propose a preliminary long/short view and list 5 thesis-breaking risks.
-> 4) Explicitly state what data you would need next to refine the view.
+> 4) State explicitly what additional data you need.

 **Evaluator notes:**
-- Focus on whether the agent captures the *essence* of the quarter, not prose quality.
+- Focus on whether the agent captures essence, not prose quality.
-- High scores require risk-aware, non-naïve commentary (no “everything is fine” summaries).
+- High score = risk-aware, non-naive, PM-grade takeaways.

 ---

-### Task B – Portfolio Risk & Exposure Sanity Check
+### Task B — Portfolio Risk & Exposure Sanity Check

-**Prompt (to the agent)**
+**Prompt to agent:**
-> You are a portfolio manager.
-Given the attached portfolio snapshot (names, weights,
+> You are a PM.
+Using the attached portfolio snapshot (weights, sectors, factor betas):
-> sectors, regions, and factor betas), perform a risk sanity check:
 > 1) Identify the top 3 concentration risks.
 > 2) Describe the portfolio’s main factor exposures.
-> 3) Suggest 3 concrete ways to reduce unintended risk without destroying the core thesis.
+> 3) Suggest 3 adjustments to reduce unintended risk without breaking the thesis.

 **Evaluator notes:**
-- High scores if the agent can explain risk in language that a PM or CIO would find credible.
-- Penalize vague or generic risk advice that ignores the specific portfolio.
+- Penalize generic “risk is high” statements.
+- High score = portfolio-specific, PM-relevant reasoning.

 ---

-### Task C – Risk Disclosure and Landmine Detection
+### Task C — Risk Disclosure & Landmine Detection

-**Prompt (to the agent)**
+**Prompt to agent:**
-> Read the Risk Factors section of the attached 10-K for TICKER and any relevant
+> Read the Risk Factors section of the attached 10-K and the relevant
-> buyside/sellside research.
+> buyside/sellside research for TICKER.
-> 1) List 10 risks that are most relevant to a long-only investor.
+> 1) List 10 risks relevant to a long investor.
-> 2) List 10 risks that are especially relevant to a short seller.
+> 2) List 10 risks relevant to a short seller.
-> 3) Highlight 3 “sleep-at-night” issues for a PM (things that could cause a major drawdown).
+> 3) Highlight 3 “sleep-at-night” issues (major drawdown risks).

 **Evaluator notes:**
-- High scores require differentiation between generic/legal boilerplate and real, material risks.
+- High score requires distinguishing boilerplate vs real, material risks.

 ---

-## 4. Scoring and Aggregation
+## 4. Scoring & Aggregation

 For each task:

-- Score each dimension from 1–5.
+- Score all dimensions from 1–5.
 - Compute:
   - **Overall Score** = average of all dimensions.
-  - **Decision-Usefulness Score** = average of (Understanding, Risk Awareness, Actionability).
+  - **Decision-Usefulness Score** = average of Understanding + Risk Awareness + Actionability.

-Keep a simple log (CSV/JSON) with:
+Maintain logs (CSV/JSON) containing:

 - Model/agent name and version
-- Task ID (A, B, C…)
+- Task ID
 - Scores per dimension
-- Notes on failure modes
+- Notes on failure modes and dangerous behavior

 ---

 ## 5. Usage

-You can use this template to:
+Use this template to:

-- Compare multiple agents or model versions on the same financial tasks.
+- Compare multiple agents and model versions.
-- Track progress over time as prompts, tools, or models change.
+- Track performance changes as prompts or tools evolve.
-- Communicate evaluation results to portfolio managers, analysts, data scientists, and leadership in a structured way.

-Feel free to adapt the specific tasks or scoring scale, but keep the focus on decision-usefulness and risk-awareness in professional investment workflows.
+- Document evaluation standards for PMs, analysts, ML teams, and leadership.

+The emphasis is *professional investment workflows*, not generic QA.